 This calls for a post-decree modification in which you request the court to reevaluate your case and make adjustments accordingly.
 Modification can be related to spousal support, child support, and visitation, and sometimes it is to address the non-performance of a child support obligation.
 There are also situations when the ex-spouse may refuse to accept your request for modification, in which case you may have to resort to post-decree enforcement.

-At Keller Legal Services, our family law attorneys work closely with clients to understand their specific situation and needs, and devise a legal strategy to ensure their enforcement and modification issues are addressed promptly.
-We have over 25 years of experience in representing clients in Illinois, and know the profound effect family law matters can have on our clients’ lives.
+At Keller Legal Services, our Post-decree modification attorneys work closely with clients to understand their specific situation and needs and devise a legal strategy to ensure their enforcement and modification issues are addressed promptly.
+We have over 30 years of experience in representing clients in Illinois and know the profound effect family law matters can have on our clients’ lives.
 After carefully evaluating your case, we prepare solid evidence to produce in front of the court in order to demonstrate the changes in circumstances since the issuance of the original divorce decree.

 At Keller Legal Services, we offer effective legal counsel and representation services to clients regarding support and custody enforcement matters.
 If your ex-spouse is not complying with any point of the divorce decree, we can help you take the necessary measures for petitioning the court to review this matter.
 In addition, if you are being falsely accused of violating the divorce decree, we can help you in this respect and defend your position.
 We will work with you closely to get the best possible outcome for your particular situation.

-For a free consultation with one of our experienced DuPage and Kane County Family Lawyers, contact our offices today at 630-868-3093.
+Unfortunately, headaches do not end after you receive your divorce decree.
+For a free consultation with one of our experienced DuPage and Kane County Family Lawyers, contact our offices today at 630-505-1515.